ewhicher/boomer/content/collections/pages/innovation-generator.md

         text: 'How to use it:'
       -
         type: text
+        text: ' Hover over a block for a suggested engagement opportunity for that Persona. ' -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: " Hover over a block for a suggested engagement opportunity for that Persona.
-Where available 'Click for more'.
-Download the blank worksheet to help you conduct a gap analysis - you will identify existing opportunities and gaps in your portfolio for engaging Boomer Women. "
+        text: 'Download the blank worksheet to help you conduct a gap analysis - you will identify existing opportunities and gaps in your portfolio for engaging Boomer Women. '
 download_text: 'Download worksheet here'
 download: boomer-women-toolkit_innovation-generator-worksheet.pdf
 ---